 That's why dip powder manicures—often referred to as SNS manicures—have changed the game.
 While dip powder manicures were technically "invented" in 1990, the technique didn't enter the public lexicon until years later, made popular by the leading brand SNS.

 Dip powder manicures are known for their durability and resistance to chipping.
 The technique involves literally dipping the nails into colored powder while brushing on layers of bonder as an adhesive, then using a clear sealant on top.
 They work for both natural nails and extended ones.

 There's nothing fresher than soft white nails, year-round.
-Plus, with dip manicures, lighter hues tend to look more saturated—meaning you won't have to worry about your nail color peeking through a sheer, light shade like white.
+Plus, with dip manicures, lighter hues tend to look more saturated and vibrant.

 Pick a bold hue like this minty green—it shines through perfectly with dip powder, which usually lends itself to more saturated, pigmented hues.

 Cobalt Blue Dip

 Two different shades create a cool, seamless ombré.
 It's like a modern update on a French manicure, if you will.

 Don't be afraid to mix and match colors: You can achieve these nautical-feeling nails with different shades of blue, teal, yellow, and green.

 This neutral, milky peach shade is perfect all year 'round.

 Most dip powder nail salons carry a number of glitter hues, so the exact color choice is yours.
 We love the subtle contrast between the pink and silver here.

 Deep Coral Dip

 Light Pink With Glitter Accent

 Dip powder permits creative nail ideas, too, so you definitely won't miss polish or gel—and we love this subtle light pink manicure with sparkly accents.

 There's nothing quite like a classic black shade—especially when it looks this shiny and lustrous, thanks to the glossy sealant on top.